 When I recite the Qur’ān, I find the following clear instruction: God is He who has created you, and the heavens and the earth, He is your only Lord and Master.
 He is your only Lord and Master.
 Surrender your being and your lives totally to Him Alone, and worship and serve no one but Him.
 Let God be the Only God.

 The words I speak, He places in my mouth, and I speak on His authority, Obey me and forsake all false claimants to human obedience.
-Everything in the heavens and on earth belongs to God; no person has a right to be master of another person, to spread oppression and corruption on earth.
-An eternal life beyond awaits you; where you will meet God face to face, and your life will be judged; for that you must prepare.
+Everything in the heavens and on earth belongs to God; no person has a right to be the master of another person, to spread oppression and corruption on earth.
+Eternal life beyond awaits you; where you will meet God face to face, and your life will be judged; for that, you must prepare.

 This simple message shook the very foundations of Makkan society as well as the seventh-century world.
 That world, as today, lived under the yoke of many false gods, kings and emperors, priests and monks, feudal lords and rich businessmen, soothsayers and spell-binders who claimed to know what others knew not, and who all lorded over the human beings.

 The Prophet’s message challenged them all, exposed them all and threatened them all.
 His immediate opponents in Makkah could do no better than brand him unconvincingly as a liar, a poet, a soothsayer and a man possessed.
 But, how could he who was illiterate, he who had never composed a single verse, who has shown no inclination to lead people,